aditya95-pixel/CareerX/README.md

 ---

-Here’s a detailed explanation of the code in `lib/inngest/functions.js` written in **Markdown syntax**, suitable for documentation:

----

 ## `lib/inngest/functions.js` – Industry Insights Generator (Inngest + Gemini)

 This file defines a scheduled background function using **Inngest** and **Google Gemini (GenAI)** to automatically generate and update industry insights every week.